Service desk explained: Functions, benefits, and best practices

 Employee engagement

 Ensuring employees feel supported and empowered is crucial for a successful service desk.
 Maintaining clear communication with employees about service desk procedures, updates, and available resources is one way to ensure employees feel supported and have the most up-to-date information.
-Comprehensive training and education on the best service desk use, with tutorials, FAQs, and live training sessions, allow employees to improve service quality and quickly address any issues continuously.

 Management and reporting

 Efficient management and reporting can help analyze a service desk's performance and identify improvement areas.
 Defining and analyzing key performance indicators (KPIs) like response time, resolution time, and customer satisfaction scores can help businesses evaluate service desk performance.
-However, it's important to implement best practices for IT service desk metrics.
-Some of these best practices include avoiding reporting on every metric measured, avoiding focusing too heavily on one area, using both objective and subjective measures, and measuring consistently.

 Change management

-Change management practices help minimize disruptions, identify risks, and develop mitigation strategies.
-This entails assessing the potential impact of changes to the service desk before implementation, identifying risks and dependencies, and discovering mitigation strategies.
-Developing a comprehensive communication plan to inform stakeholders of changes and providing training and support for employees is essential for smooth adaptation to changes.
+Developing a comprehensive communication plan to inform stakeholders of changes and providing employee training and support is essential for smooth adaptation to changes.
 Training sessions, user guides, and ongoing assistance are critical for the transition period.

 Self-service options

-Incorporating self-service options into a service desk enables users to resolve common or repetitive issues independently, reducing the burden on employees and the service desk so that employees can focus on more complex issues.
 User-friendly self-service portals categorize resources and help users quickly find the necessary information.
-One standard self-service option to include is a knowledge base containing articles, troubleshooting guides, FAQs, and more.
+One standard self-service option to include is a knowledge base containing articles, troubleshooting guides, and FAQs.
 Knowledge bases can also reduce costs, as less time has to be spent on support, so IT teams can spend more time on other tasks.

 AI implementation

 Implementing AI technology improves service quality, enhances employee satisfaction, and drives productivity.
-One useful AI tool is chatbots and AI agents, which can help to provide instant support and assistance to users, eliminating the need for employees to spend time on repetitive inquiries and requests.
-AI-powered automated workflows are also helpful for streamlining routing tasks like incident routing, knowledge base updates, ticket categorization, and more.
-AI technology also helps to continuously monitor and evaluate the performance of a service desk based on user feedback and evolving business needs.
+One useful AI tool is chatbots and AI agents, which can help provide instant support and assistance to users, eliminating the need for employees to spend time on repetitive inquiries and requests.

-Service desks rely on many common tools to effectively manage IT service delivery and support operations.
-The core function lies in the ticketing system, which facilitates the tracking, logging, and resolving of incidents and service requests.
-With ticketing systems, agents can prioritize and monitor tickets to ensure prompt resolution.
-Customer service knowledge bases are another tool that offers a wealth of information, from troubleshooting guides to FAQs.
+Service desks rely on several common tools to effectively manage IT service delivery and support operations.
+The core function lies in the ticketing system, which facilitates tracking, logging, and resolving incidents and service requests.

-Many service desks integrate IT asset management tools to track and manage hardware and software assets and have a comprehensive view of an asset inventory, lifecycle management, and compliance with licensing agreements.
+Many service desks integrate IT asset management tools to track and manage hardware and software assets and have a comprehensive view of asset inventory, lifecycle management, and compliance with licensing agreements.
 Other common tools include automation tools for streamlining routing tasks so agents can focus on complex issues, service level agreement (SLA) management capabilities for defining and enforcing service standards, and incident management and issue tracking for structured incident resolution processes.
-Service catalogs are important in streamlining service delivery by providing users with a centralized location for all available IT services with detailed descriptions and request forms.
-In addition, analytics and reporting tools offer valuable insights into service desk performance and trends.

 Key technological features you should look for in a service desk

 Self-help resources should include an intuitive self-service portal for users to submit and track their own IT issues or service requests, including the ability to provide detailed information and attach relevant files.
-A knowledge base is also key; make sure that it offers an advanced search functionality that enables users to find relevant articles quickly using keywords or natural language queries.

-Approximately 67% of individuals now prefer using self-service over interacting with a live agent, making tools like Freshservice’s user-friendly knowledge base and powerful support portal increasingly important for modern businesses.
+A knowledge base is also key; it offers an advanced search functionality that enables users to find relevant articles quickly using keywords or natural language queries.
+Individuals largely prefer using self-service over interacting with a live agent, making tools like Freshservice’s user-friendly knowledge base and powerful service catalog increasingly important for modern businesses.

 Automation and AI

-collaborative/communication tools
+Collaborative/communication tools

 IT service desks often integrate with communication platforms such as chat and messaging tools.
 These real-time messaging systems can encourage improved internal communication among IT staff, allowing team members to collaborate on troubleshooting efforts and escalate issues as necessary.